javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

     ![](lexenv-nested-makecounter-3.png)

     Please note that on this step the inner function was created, but not yet called.
-The code inside `function() { return count++; }` is not running, we're going to return it.
+The code inside `function() { return count++; }` is not running; we're going to return it soon.

 4. As the execution goes on, the call to `makeCounter()` finishes, and the result (the tiny nested function) is assigned to the global variable `counter`: